hiya7790/RoadSense/README.md

-# 🚗 VisionSuspend — Intelligent Road Surface Classification for Adaptive Suspension
+# 🚗 RoadSense — Intelligent Road Surface Classification for Adaptive Suspension

 > A real-time computer vision system that classifies road surface conditions and recommends optimal vehicle suspension settings using deep learning and interactive simulation.